tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

     important nodes are listed in the `output_nodes` argument that's passed into each replacement function call.
-You can disable this checking by setting `allow_inconsistencies` to true in the options, but otherwise any replacements that break the graph constraints will be cancelled.
+You can disable this checking by setting `allow_inconsistencies` to true in the options, but otherwise any replacements that break the graph constraints will be canceled.
 If you do allow inconsistencies, it's your transform's responsibility to fix them up before you return your final result.
 Functions like `RenameNodeInputs` can be useful if you are doing wholesale node renaming for example.